-PLEASE NOTE: The purpose of the notification is to provide notice only, therefore, if you would like to know more about the proposal(s) you will need to contact Village staff directly or view the available information on our website.
-Should you wish to attend the Public Hearing you are strongly advised to seek further information and be sure to have all your questions answered prior to the Public Hearing meeting.
-The Public Hearing is not a question and answer period - it is an opportunity for your views to be heard.
+PLEASE NOTE: The purpose of the notification is to provide notice only.
+If you would like to know more about the proposal(s) you may contact Village staff directly or view the available information on our website.
+Should you wish to attend the public hearing you are strongly advised to seek further information.
+The public hearing is not a question-and-answer period - it is an opportunity for your views to be heard.